scottgriv/PRG-Personal-Repository-Guidelines/PRG.md

 ## How this works

-This file connects this repository to the **PRG** guideline and categorization system.
+This file connects this repository to your **PRG** repository categorization and guideline framework.
-- Include this file in your projects root folder for this repo to properly connect to your PRG system.
+- Include this file in your projects root folder for this repo to properly connect to your PRG framework.
-- Follow the instructions in the [PRG-Personal-Repository-Guidelines - Table Generator Guide](https://github.com/scottgriv/PRG-Personal-Repository-Guidelines/blob/main/categories/table_generator_guide.md) for more information on how to use the **PRG** system and **PRG Connection File (PRGCF)**.
+- Follow the instructions in the [PRG-Personal-Repository-Guidelines - Table Generator Guide](https://github.com/scottgriv/PRG-Personal-Repository-Guidelines/blob/main/categories/table_generator_guide.md) for more information on how to use the **PRG** framework and **PRG Connection File (PRGCF)**.

 > [!CAUTION]
-> Lines 15-18 above are mapped in the `scripts/project_tier_table_generator.py` script for the PRG system.
+> Lines 15-18 above are mapped in the `scripts/project_tier_table_generator.py` script for the PRG framework.
 Do not move or change these lines without adjusting the script to account for this change.

 ## Resources

 - Visit the official [Personal Repository Guidelines (PRG)](https://github.com/scottgriv/PRG-Personal-Repository-Guidelines) repository for more details.
-- Visit an example of the [PRG Portfolio](https://prgportfolio.com) website to see how the **PRG** system can be used to create a portfolio of your projects.
+- Visit an example of the [PRG Portfolio](https://prgportfolio.com) website to see how the **PRG** framework can be used to create a portfolio of your projects.
 - Visit the [PRG Website](https://github.com/scottgriv/PRG-Website) repository to add your GitHub account name to the **PRG Showcase**.
 - Visit the official [PRG Website](https://prgoptimized.com) view the current **PRG Showcase**.